noxthot/ss22_julia_workshop/pages/hpc/multithreading.md

 ### Atomic Operations

-As we could see in the above example of the docs the loop is automatically split up per index for the threads available.
+As we could see, in the above example from the docs, the loop is automatically split up per index for the threads available.
 This means each of the threads is performing the same loop and as the context and memory is shared also access the same storage.
 This is problematic for our variable `M`.
 This means each thread reads and writes in the same variable but this also means the result is not correct.
 It might override the results of other threads or they all read at the same time but only one result will be written in the end.
 In short the counter is totally wrong.
-We call this [rase condition](https://en.wikipedia.org/wiki/Race_condition).
+We call this [race condition](https://en.wikipedia.org/wiki/Race_condition).

 To solve this issue Julia supports [atomic](https://docs.julialang.org/en/v1/manual/multi-threading/#Atomic-Operations) values.
 This allows us to access a variable in a thread-safe way and avoid race conditions.
 All primitive types can be wrapped with `M = Atomic{Int}(0)` and can only be accessed in a thread safe way.
 In order to do the atomic add we use the function `atomic_add!(M, 1)` and we can access the value with `M[]`.